saifulislam88/kubernetes/(A).Kubernetes Principle & Concept.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### [Ingress Controller](https://github.com/saifulislam88/kubernetes/blob/main/(A).Kubernetes%20Principle%20&%20Concept.md#kubernetes-ingressresource)
+### [Ingress Controller](https://github.com/saifulislam88/kubernetes/blob/main/(A).Kubernetes%20Principle%20&%20Concept.md#ingressresource)

-**An Ingress Controller is a software program that runs inside your Kubernetes cluster and implements the Ingress API.
+**An Ingress Controller is a software program of Ingress that runs inside your Kubernetes cluster and implements the Ingress API.
 It reads Ingress objects and takes actions to properly route incoming requests.** Essentially, the Ingress Controller is responsible for making Ingress resources functional.
 So It acts as an interpreter for Ingress resources, translating the traffic rules defined in the Ingress objects into configurations for your load balancer or edge router.

    - **NGINX, Traefik, and HAProxy are common Ingress controllers.**